kyaiooiayk/Ipython/README.md

 - [From notebook to module](https://towardsdatascience.com/modularise-your-notebook-into-scripts-5d5ccaf3f4f3)
 ***

+## How to convert your notebook to a python script
+- Via jupyter notebbok GUI: Please click File->Download as->Python
+- Via command line: `jupyter nbconvert --to python notebook.ipynb` and the file will be saved as `notebook.py`
+- Via `jupytext`.
+Install it with `pip install jupytext` or `conda install jupytext -c conda-forge`.
+After installation, there will be a new menu available under `File` in the jupyter GUI.
+Alternatively you can still use the command line.
+Convert to Python script with light format: `jupytext --to py notebook.ipynb`.
+Convert to Python script with percent format: `jupytext --to py:percent notebook.ipynb`.
+***

 ## How to convert your notebook to pdf
 - [Jupyter Notebooks(ipynb) Viewer and Converter](https://htmtopdf.herokuapp.com/ipynbviewer/)
 ***